 We are not going to sit here though….
-Let go take a look at the security measure of both eCommerce platforms.
+Let’s go take a look at the security measure of both eCommerce platforms.

 We all want a seamless transaction for our site users, don’t we?
 When creating your eCommerce store, the security of your customers must be put into consideration.

 Security on an eCommerce website is not a choice but a “must”.
-Because customers are going to be entering their personal details which includes the credit cards numbers, names, and the CVV.
+Because customers are going to be entering their personal details which include their credit card numbers, names, and the CVV.

 If your eCommerce store is not security enabled, it will be risky to your customers but the gospel truth is that those customers already understand if a website is secured or not.

-Even the modern web or mobile browsers will block users from visiting a non-secure website.
+Even modern web or mobile browsers will block users from visiting a non-secure website.

-So, let see how both eCommerce providers fair in terms of security.
+So, let’s see how both eCommerce providers are fair in terms of security.

 Shopify has an awesome security system in place for its users.
 They do this on the backend which you don’t see most of the time, providing regular updates to prevent security breaches.

 They have got a 256-bits Secure Socket Layer (SSL) encryption that protects customer card details who make use of the site.

 There is even a bounty for anyone who would successfully hack the site, they do this to figure out possible weak links.
 They have also got a level 1 PCI compliance which is mandatory if you did be accepting online payments through credit cards.